SeshadriRC/documentation/kubernetes/Service/Service-mesh.md

  ## How Traditional TLS works
  - Usually here client will display their certificate to the server and if server acknowledges then a trust is established and communication established.

+---

+# 3. How Istio works

+- what istio does is , in all pods of the kubernetes cluster. ofcourse the namespaces which istio access to .
+- within each and every pod it will add a new container, which will sit next to the actual pod and this new container is called as sidecar container.
+- what is inside side care container --> It has Envoy proxy application, which will handle traffic management of the kubernetes pod.

+---